Advocate for change with KCSARC

 - Preventing sexual abuse, now and in the future: We have ensured every K-12 student in the state of Washington can access comprehensive sexual health education and with it, foundational lessons that better help identify sexual abuse and prevent sexual violence from happening.

 - Increased access and removed barriers to Sexual Assault Protection Orders: Survivors can now seek SAPO protections effective for up to a lifetime.
-And in 2021, Washington removed barriers to protection orders.
+And in 2021, we supported landmark legislation that removed barriers to protection orders for survivors.
+We will continue to support refinements in 2022 that protect survivors.

-- Eliminated the Statue of Limitations to prosecute child sexual abuse, and increased the time for adult victims to come forward
+- Eliminated the Statute of Limitations to prosecute child sexual abuse, and increased the time for adult victims to come forward.

 Die Gerichte von King County können mit einem massiven Rückstau an Fällen aufgrund der COVID-19-Pandemie „kaum Schritt halten“.